-- 12 The draft Regulations and Plan propose the migration of existing broadcasters in the band 694-790 MHz (pg 38) and further state that the migration will end in 2015.
-The Authority is well aware that WRC-12 made an allocation on a coprimary basis in this band to IMT pending the outcome of WRC-15.
-It is our view that the migration of existing users in this band is not only premature, but also contrary to the decision of WRC-12. - 13 The allocation on a co-primary basis means that both services enjoy equal rights to the particular band, and in this case it will mean that both broadcasting and IMT have equal rights to this spectrum.
-The resolution that accompanied the decision to allocate this band on a co-primary basis pending the decision of WRC-15 is Resolution 232. - 14 The resolution is clear on the considerations each member state needs to take into account prior to deciding on the allocation or implementing IMT in this band.
+- When dealing with band 694-790 MHz (at pg 72 in the draft National Plan), the Authority makes the following comments: "Broadcasting Allotments in accordance with GE89 plan in the process of conversion to GE06".
+At face value, this comment would appear to accord with the radio regulations.
+However, if one considers the Authority's more detailed proposals in the 2nd draft Regulations and Plan, this is in fact not the case.
+There, the Authority proposes the migration of existing broadcasters in the band 694-790 MHz (pgs 39 40) and further states that the migration will end in 2015.
+The Authority is well aware that WRC-12 made an allocation on a co-primary basis in this band to IMT pending the outcome of WRC-15.
+It is our view that the migration of existing users in this band is not only premature, but also contrary to the decisions of WRC-12. - 8 The allocation on a co-primary basis means that both services enjoy equal rights to the particular band, and in this case it will mean that both broadcasting and IMT have equal rights to this spectrum.
+The resolution that accompanied the decision to allocate this band on a co-primary basis pending the decision of WRC-15 is Resolution 232.

+- 9 The resolution is clear on the considerations each member state needs to take into account prior to deciding on the allocation or implementing IMT in this band.
 For some reason, the Authority has not considered the needs of the current broadcasters occupying the band and whether migrating them will leave enough spectrum for their immediate and future needs.
 The resolution makes it clear what steps each member state should follow prior to making a decision.
 The Authority has not undertaken any of the steps identified in this resolution.
-The resolution also makes it clear that this spectrum is for broadcasting and the deployment of IMT should take into account the existing services in the band. - 15 Furthermore, the resolution invites the ITU to conduct studies on the compatibility between broadcasting and IMT services.
+The resolution also makes it clear that this spectrum is for broadcasting and the deployment of IMT should take into account the existing services in the band. - 10 Furthermore, the resolution invites the ITU to conduct studies on the compatibility between broadcasting and IMT services.
 However, the results of such studies are only going to be made available at WRC-15.